9AD589B1/LinearRegressionandModelingCourseProject/reg_model_project.md

 ## F-statistic: 176.7 on 12 and 638 DF,  p-value: < 2.2e-16
 ```

-Next, let's go over our model coefficients:
+Let's review our coefficients:

-* **Intercept**: When all explanatory variables are set to zero, the predicted Audience score on Rotten Tomatoes is -37.15275.
+* **Intercept**: This is a model coefficient.
+When all explanatory variables are set to zero, the predicted Audience score on Rotten Tomatoes is -37.15275.
 This is meaningless because we cannot have a negative Audience Score
-* **imdb_rating**: Holding all other explanatory variables constant, for each 1 point increase in our IMDB Rating, the model predicts that our Audience Score will increase by 14.76 on average
+* **imdb_rating**: This is a model coefficient.
+Holding all other explanatory variables constant, for each 1 point increase in our IMDB Rating, the model predicts that our Audience Score will increase by 14.76 on average
-* **genre**: Note that our reference level for genre is "Action & Adventure" because it is not listed in the output.
+* **genre**: This is a model coefficient.
+Note that our reference level for genre is "Action & Adventure" because it is not listed in the output.
 For the reference level, we would use "0" for all other genre levels to predict the Audience score.
 For all non-reference levels, we would use "1" for the level of interest and "0" for the other levels.
-So, all else constant, the model predicts that for each non-reference genre level the Audience score will be the level's coeffcient higher or lower.
+So, all else constant, the model predicts that for each non-reference genre level the Audience score will be the level's coeffcient higher or lower
+* **Std.
+Error**: The Standard Error represents the average amount the model coefficients differ from the actual average of the response variable
+* **t value**: The t-value tells us the number of standard deviations the model coefficient estimate is from zero
+* **Pr(>|t|)**: The p-value is probability of any value being equal to or larger than t

 * * *

 ## Part 5: Prediction

 At this point, we are ready to test the predictive ability of our multi-regession model.
-We will use the 2016 Comedy Film "Bad Santa 2" to predict the Rotten Tomatoes Audience Score.
+We will use the 2016 comedy film "Bad Santa 2" to predict the Rotten Tomatoes Audience Score.

 Using the URLs https://www.rottentomatoes.com/m/bad_santa_2 and http://www.imdb.com/title/tt1798603/?ref_=ttls_li_tt, we see that our Rotten Tomatoes Critics Score is 23%, and the IMDB rating is 5.6.